-Once the \$46,560.00 was reached in the Debt Service Reserve Account, \$388.00 per month is to be placed in the Replacement and Extension Account.
-This monthly payment must occur per the U.S.D.A. loan agreement requirement until our Debt it paid off in 2042.
+Once the \$46,560.00 was reached in the Debt Service Reserve Account, \$388.00 per month was required to be placed in the Replacement and Extension Account.
 In 2021, because of moving our loan to a bank, this is no longer a requirement.
 However, because of good practice, \$388.00 is continuing to be deposited on a monthly basis into this account.